 Fran Kipnis joined the CSCCE staff in 2006.
 Previously, she served for 13 years as Research Director for the California Child Care Resource and Referral Network.
 In this role, she managed the Regional Market Rate Survey of California Child Care Providers and the California Child Care Portfolio project, and also led the Network’s collaboration with CSCCE on the California Early Care and Education Workforce Study.
 Fran has also served as a Program Officer for the David and Lucile Packard Foundation.

-Katie Robertson joined the CSCCE staff in January 2013.
-Previously, she worked as a work-study student for CSCCE while obtaining her undergraduate degree at UC Berkeley.
-Katie has a strong administrative background and provides critical support for CSCCE staff and projects.
+Olivia Medina joined the CSCCE staff in December 2013.
+Previously, she worked at the San Luis Obispo County Jail as an administrative assistant in the Medical Clinic.
+She received her B.A.s in both History and Anthropology from the University of California, Irvine.
+Olivia has a strong administrative background and provides critical support for CSCCE staff and projects.

 Laura Sakai, Ph.D., joined the staff of CSCCE in 2008.
 Previously she consulted with CSCCE, serving as a senior member of the evaluation team for the California Early Care and Education Workforce Study, and has co-authored several reports with CSCCE and the Center for the Child Care Workforce, including Then and Now: Changes in Child Care Staffing, 1994-2000; By A Thread: How Child Care Centers Hold On To Teachers, How Teachers Build Lasting Careers; and NAEYC Accreditation as a Strategy for Improving Child Care Quality.
 In addition to her work with CSCCE, she has collaborated with the Miriam and Peter Haas Fund, the California Child Care Resource and Referral Network, and other organizations.
 She received a Master’s Degree and Ph.D. in Developmental Psychology from the University of Southern California.